uclaacm/studio-intro-tutorials/Platformer - Part I/README.md

 When you download and open the assets in unity, (bottom right corner, project ->assets) you will be able to see the things that you can drag into the empty workspace.
 We can try dragging in images one block at a time.
 Try rotating and stretching the images.
 Look for the background asset and drop it in. then we can talk about the background layers.

 ### Tilemaps
 To expedite the process of making platforms, we can use a tilemap to quickly and easily paint platforms into the scene.
-First, find the [image](https://github.com/uclaacm/studio-beginner-tutorials-f21/blob/main/Platformer%20Part%20I/Assets/Kings%20and%20Pigs/Sprites/14-TileSets/Terrain%20(32x32).png) containing the tiles representing parts of platforms.
+First, find the image containing the tiles representing parts of platforms.
 We need to slice this single image into multiple tiles by changing the `Sprite Mode` to `Multiple` in the Inspector.
 While you’re doing this, also find the `Filter mode` near the bottom and change it to `Point (no filter)` since we want the pixel art to be sharp and crisp.
 Don’t forget to click `Apply` to actually save these changes!

 Next, click the `Sprite Editor` button, and go to the `Slice` tab.
 Since our tiles are all 32 by 32 pixels, we can slice using “Grid by Cell Size”.
 Check that our tiles have been sliced correctly, then click apply to save these changes.
 Next, go to `Window → 2D → Tile Palette`, and create a new Tile Palette.
 Drag in the tiles you just sliced into this new Tile Palette.